cubetastic33/sakubun/README.md

 ## Custom Text

-You can copy-paste Japanese text from anywhere, to get furigana over just the words words that have kanji you don't know yet.
+You can copy-paste Japanese text from anywhere, to get furigana over just the words that have kanji you don't know yet.
 The furigana is again generated with kuroshiro, like the kana readings in the quiz.

 ## Screenshots